Karma-1710/Convin_Backend_Internship_Task/README.md

           }
 5. Balance Sheet
       - GET /api/balance-sheet/  (Protected Route - Bearer Token required, Copy the Access token and paste it into Authorization Tab inside Token.
 Click on Send and Download option from dropdown of Send button in Postman)
+      - GET /api/overall-balance-sheet/ (Allowed for anyone.
+Click on Send and Download option from dropdown of Send button in Postman)

 6. User Expenses
       - GET /api/user/current-user-expenses/  (Protected Route - Bearer Token required, Copy the Access token and paste it into Authorization Tab inside Token)